DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 ## short term goals
 - All mons for main families & minor clans dynasties => Use as textured_emblems !
-- Last name added to names BUT, need to use spouse name if maried ?
-Add "of Lands" too ?
-- paint minor clans
+- paint minor clans (Moth Clan north of Falcon Clan)
-- Paint some ronin lands
+- Paint some ronin lands & Brother hood to complete the map for now
 - count for LastHopeShinsei & some monks for the monasteries
-- create Kakoga lands near shinomen mori.
 - Have a not-so-ugly heightmap
 	- Fix river & coast => Once fixed, redo provinces
 - Paint the map with materials
 - Paint & do Sea zones
 - Rework provinces, so looks better
 - Add river map
+- Last name added to names BUT, need to use spouse name if maried ?
+Add "of Lands" too ?

 # Fixes to do
 - Soshi daimyo not generated